lltfm/openness/works/the_epitomes_of_openness/contemplations/the_unchosen.md

-# What is "The Unchosen"?
+# What is "the unchosen"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):